AudreyLL88/MS3__Sante/README.md

 * The admin can edit, delete and view all cocktail categories through buttons displayed on the category cards.
 * The admin can access the Categories through their profile.

+**Add Category**

+* This feature allows the admin  to Add a category to the "Manage Category" dashboard.
+* This feature can be accessed by clicking on the blue "Add category" button on the admin profile page.

 **Profile**

 * All recipes are displayed on the admin dashboard.
 * The admin can view and delete any of the recipe.
 * The admin cannot edit a recipe.
+* The admin can edit their profile information like a registered user.

 <a name="implemented"></a>
 ### Future implemented features ###